-Since the Supplier Responsible Sourcing Assessment (SRSA) program's inception in 2012, Colgate has assessed more than 80 percent of our spend with suppliers and providers in high-risk geographies, including raw material and packaging suppliers, contract manufacturers, co-packing facilities, and warehousing operations.
-In 2018, we expanded our risk assessment scope to include third-party labor providers.
+Since the inception of the Supplier Responsible Sourcing Assessment (SRSA) program in 2012, Colgate has assessed more than 75 percent of our spend with direct material suppliers operating in high-risk geographies, including raw material and packaging suppliers, and finished goods contract manufacturers.
+Beginning in 2015, this program was extended to indirect material suppliers, including select promotional material suppliers as well as co-packing and warehousing operations globally.